NefariousTechSupport/igRewrite8/Docs/FileFormats/igObjectDirectory/IGZ.md

 0 001 111 111 111 111 111 111 111 011
 ```

-Now let's take each chunk and add that fourth bit to it, which states whether or not it's the end of a chunk
+Now let's take each chunk and add that fourth bit to it, which states whether or not it's
+the end of a chunk.

 ```
 0001 1111 1111 1111 1111 1111 1111 1111 1011